 The holidays in Costa Rica are a time for celebration, and Costa Rica’s native Ticos and Ticas welcome any chance to celebrate.
 A large part of the population identifies with the Catholic Church, and so share most religious holidays, but many of their traditions and celebrations are unique to Costa Rica.
-Here are some top holiday celebrations, festivals, and cultural events you and your family won’t want to miss during your Costa Rica vacation.
+Here is our month by month guide to top holiday celebrations, festivals, and cultural events you won’t want to miss during your Costa Rica vacation.

 New Year’s Day